-A public hearing was held on May 14, 2024, to obtain comments on the proposed 2024 Consolidated Plan/Action Plan.
-The public comment period for the 2024 Consolidated Plan/Action Plan ran from April 22-May 21, 2024.
-No comments were received during the comment period or the public hearing.
+A public hearing is scheduled for May 14, 2024, to obtain comments on the proposed 2024 Consolidated Plan/Action Plan.

 6. Summary of comments or views not accepted and the reasons for not accepting them

 The City Council considers all comments received.